changdio/facebookloginhtml/README.md

 # facebookloginhtml
-Created a static Facebook login page
+Created a static Facebook login page.
+Can be viewed through the following link: https://changdio.github.io/facebookloginhtml/